yuyashuai/AndroidPreviewFaceDetection/README.md

-# AndroidPreviewFaceDetection
-This is a face detection demo, Using OpenGL ES draw on GLSurfaceView.
+A face detection demo, Using OpenGL ES draw on GLSurfaceView.
 Dynamic tracking human faces by giving different Matrix to shader